-If you put gold in a magnetic field, it magnetizes a tiny bit.
+If you put Gold in a strong magnetic field, it magnetizes a tiny bit.
 However, only as long as it’s in the field, and the direction of the magnetization makes it weakly repel the magnet.
-Magnets strongly attract materials (like iron) which already themselves have magnetic domains.
-They do not significantly attract many other metals like gold, aluminium, and silver.
+Materials with magnetic domains, such as iron, are strongly attracted to magnets.
+They do not significantly attract many other metals like Gold, aluminium, and silver.

-Most gold used in jewellery is a mix of silver and gold.
-However, like gold, silver isn’t attracted to a magnet.
-Silver is very similar to gold.
-It does not turn magnetic on its own.
-In a magnetic field, it magnetizes a very tiny amount, in the direction to repel the field.
+Most Gold used in jewellery is a mix of silver and Gold.
+However, like Gold, silver isn’t attracted to a magnet.
+Silver is quite similar to Gold because it does not possess magnetic properties.
+However, when exposed to a magnetic field, it becomes slightly magnetized in a direction that opposes the field.

-It is not uncommon that some earrings and some bracelet have tiny parts made of iron/steel, especially in the locking mechanism.
-These tiny parts can display some weak magnetism.
-In those cases, a magnet used for example for magnet fishing can pick up jewellery like chains, bracelets and earrings.
-So if your “pure gold” is magnetic, then there is possibly iron inside.
-There may even be other metals like copper, platinum, or nickel mixed with the gold.
+It is not uncommon for earrings and bracelets to have tiny parts made of iron/steel, especially in the locking mechanism.
+These small parts can display some weak magnetism.
+In those cases, a magnet used, for example, for magnet fishing, can pick up jewellery like chains, bracelets and earrings.
+So if your “pure gold” is magnetic, there is possibly iron inside.
+Gold may be combined with other metals, such as copper, platinum, or nickel.

-There are alloys of gold, for example, gold with more than about 20% of the atoms replaced by iron, which do magnetize on their own, at least when they are very cold, much colder than room temperature.
-14kt gold is 58.3% gold and the rest “filler” metals that can range all over the place depending on who made the gold.
+There are alloys of Gold, for example, with more than 20% of the atoms replaced by iron; these objects become magnetized on their own, but only when they are extremely cold, much colder than at room temperature.
+14K Gold is 58.3% gold; the rest are “filler” metals that can range all over the place depending on who made the Gold.